atlassistant/atlas/README.md

 ## Quickstart

-⚠️ As of now, the application accessed from your `<server.url>` is not a valid PWA but it will be in a near future to be able to install it on your phone homescreen.
+⚠️ As of now, the PWA exposed at `<server.url>` lacks offline support.

 Starts with the prebuilt [sample](example) or make your own by reading below.